Guide to Caravan Security: Everything you need to know

 Keeping your caravan on a storage facility

-If storing your caravan on your drive is less than practical, be sure to choose a Caravan Storage Site Owner’s Association (CaSSOA) approved storage site to park your caravan or motorhome whilst it’s not in use.
+If storing your caravan on your drive is not practical, consider a Caravan Storage Site Owner’s Association (CaSSOA) storage site.

 Pros and cons of caravan storage parks